University of north carolina at chapel hill

 The ancient and the modern overlap in interesting ways ...

-How do the current best-selling novels we love from the Francophone Caribbean converse dynamically with the French Renaissance?
+How do current novels from the Francophone Caribbean converse dynamically with the French Renaissance?
 And why would this be important?

-Well for instance, who gets to decide what things we should know or learn?
-Or which things are more important than others?
+Well for instance, it asks who gets to decide what things we should know or learn.
+Or which things are more important than others.
 Or ...

-"When you get to the land of legless, crawl on the ground!"
+"When you get to the land of the legless, crawl on the ground!"

 ~Maryse Condé - Guadeloupe, 1981